Holiday Gift Guide: Great Retirement and Investment Gifts for Everyone in the Family (Even the Kids)

 Successful Aging: A Neuroscientist Explores the Power and Potential of Our Lives by Daniel J. Levitin: Levitin argues that aging isn’t a process of decay but a third stage of development.

 Life Part Two: Seven Keys to Awakening with Purpose and Joy as You Age by David Chernikoff: What Carl Jung called “the second half of life” has the potential to be a remarkable curriculum for insight and awakening.
 When wisely understood, the changes inherent in the aging process become stepping-stones to the actualization of our best human qualities: wisdom, lovingkindness, compassion, joy, and equanimity.

 Whatever You Do, Don’t Overspend

-Research indicates that consumers expect to spend less on holiday gifting in 2020.
+Research indicates that consumers expect to spend more on holiday gifting in 2021 than last year.

 Whatever you do, be sure to think about your spending in terms of both the short and long term benefits.
 Every cent you spend on yourself and loved ones impacts your (and their) life now and all the way into your future.

 Budget holiday purchases with an eye toward your monthly expenditures, but also your long term financial plan so that you can eventually have the ultimate stress free holiday — retirement!
 Use the NewRetirement Planner to help you assess how today’s spending will impact your future security.

 For people who want clarity about their choices today and their financial security tomorrow, NewRetirement is a financial planning platform that gives people the ability to discover, design and manage personalized paths to a secure future.